 His Country’s Sin’s the Cause and not his own.

 But, lo!
 Yon Star, that glitters thro’ the Skies,

 His glorious Name declares and future Rise.

 The young prince had been born in Rome on 31 December 1720.
-His birth coinciding with the festival of Christmas and the widely believed story that a new star had been seen over the Eternal City at the time of his birth were two of the many things which had filled Jacobites with hope.
-His defeat at the Battle of Culloden on 16 April 1746 (the final confrontation of the Jacobite rising of 1745_, did not bring and end to the hopes of some that he might one day return to regain the throne for the Catholic Stuart Dynasty.
+His birth coinciding with the festival of Christmas and the widely believed story that a new star had been seen over the Eternal City at that time were two of the many things which had filled Jacobites with hope.
+His defeat at the Battle of Culloden on 16 April 1746 (the final confrontation of the Jacobite rising of 1745) did not bring an end to the hopes of some that he might one day regain the throne for the Catholic Stuart Dynasty.